micmejia/bible-dump/NKJV/John/John 13.md

 Then the disciples looked at one another, perplexed about whom He spoke.

 ###### 23
-Now there was [^d]leaning on Jesus' bosom one of His disciples, whom Jesus loved.
+Now there was leaning on Jesus' bosom one of His disciples, whom Jesus loved.

 ###### 24
 Simon Peter therefore motioned to him to ask who it was of whom He spoke.

 ###### 25
-Then, leaning [^e]back on Jesus' breast, he said to Him, "Lord, who is it?"
+Then, leaning back on Jesus' breast, he said to Him, "Lord, who is it?"

 ###### 26
 Jesus answered, "It is he to whom I shall give a piece of bread when I have dipped _it._" And having dipped the bread, He gave _it_ to Judas Iscariot, _the son_ of Simon.